HighSchoolHacking/GLS/docs/Design/Exceptions/Exception Throwing.md

 </table>

 ## Errata
 - Java requires that a function declare all errors it might throw.
-This is supported.
-- Ruby's `raise` keyword can be used on its own.
-It defaults to a RunTime error.
+GLS also requires this.